 Despite having offers from Arsenal, Chelsea and Crystal Palace, as well as Brighton where he had played as a schoolboy for six years, Mr and Mrs Barry insisted Gareth make the 200-mile move from the Hastings family home in which he shared a bedroom with his three brothers, to digs in Birmingham.

-‘My mum and dad were keen for me to skip London and go to the Midlands,” Barry told the Daily Mail last year.
+‘My mum and dad were keen for me to skip London and go to the Midlands,” Barry told the Daily Mail.
 “They felt a proper move would serve me better than coming home every weekend.

 “I lived in digs, the minibus would arrive at seven in the morning and I wouldn’t get back until five in the afternoon.
 I missed my family but drilled it into my mind that I was there for the football.
 It was a very good decision from my parents.”

 Indeed it was.
 Less than a year after moving north and only a few months after his 17th birthday, Barry was playing in the Premier League.